aaronspring/doTERRA_essential_oils_recos/README.md

 - **Backend (FastAPI)**: Connects to Qdrant, handles vectorization of search queries, and exposes discovery/recommendation endpoints.
 - **Frontend (React + Vite)**: A modern, responsive UI for browsing oils and interacting with the recommendation engine.
 - **Qdrant**: The vector search engine that stores oil embeddings and metadata, performing high-performance similarity searches.
+- **Perplexity API**: Instead of Qdrant, prompt perplexity for recommendations.

 Below is a high-level architecture diagram (Mermaid) illustrating how the pieces fit together.